intelagense/rwxrob/craplist/README.md

-# Blacklist
+# Crap List

-Here's a blacklist of different organizations, sites, books, things, and people that you should avoid lest you hurt yourself in the process.
+Here's a list of different organizations, sites, books, things, and people that you should avoid lest you hurt yourself and others in the process.

 ## Colleges